Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: The AVS-FE Methodology

+\begin{rem} With the regularities of trial and test spaces in the weak form (see~\eqref{eq:function_spaces} and~\eqref{eq:function_spaceH1}), it is always possible to integrate back to the trivial weak form in which the PDEs~\eqref{eq:conv_diff_BVP_first_order} are enforced weakly.
+Hence, the weak form~\eqref{eq:weak_form} represents a first-order system least squares (FOSLS)~\cite{bochevLeastSquares} weak form in which the derivatives are shifted to the test functions.
+However, our choice of norm on the test space $\norm{\cdot}{\VV}$~\eqref{eq:broken_norms} is stronger than the $L^2$ norm used in FOSLS.
+This norm is in fact equivalent to the standard $L^2$ norm:

+where the upper bound is obvious and the lower bound holds on quasi-uniform meshes due to an inverse inequality.
+Hence, $C_1$ is mesh dependent.

+Our reasoning for this choice is based on numerical evidence suggesting robust and stable behavior for limiting cases of convection dominated diffusion and near incompressibility in linear elasticity (see, e.g.,~\cite{CaloRomkesValseth2018}).
+Stronger norms is also shown to have positive effects in the minimum residual technique introduced in~\cite{calo2019adaptive}.
+We also point out that the choice makes sense by considering that the order of magnitude of the terms in the norm definition~\eqref{eq:broken_norms} are identical due to the scaling by the element diameter.
+Furthermore, from an engineering point-of-view, had the test functions had units, all terms would be of the same unit due to this scaling. \end{rem}

-The bilinear form and linear functional in~\eqref{eq:B_and_F} differs from the ones presented in~\cite{CaloRomkesValseth2018} due to the term $\frac{\partial u}{\partial t}$ and the application of Green's Identity to all terms involving spatial derivatives.
-The goal of this is to apply the boundary conditions on both $u$ and $\qq$ weakly as indicated by the boundary integrals intersecting in and outflow portions of the global boundary in the linear functional.
-This choice has been made based on extensive numerical experimentation and the analysis of various AVS-FE weak formulations is left for future works.
+The bilinear form and linear functional in~\eqref{eq:B_and_F} differs from the ones presented in~\cite{CaloRomkesValseth2018} due to the term $\frac{\partial u}{\partial t}$ and the application of integration by parts to all terms involving spatial derivatives.
+This weak formulation~\eqref{eq:weak_form} represents a DPG formulation as the test space is broken and continuity of the trial space is a results of the definition of its subspaces. setting.
+In the following we review important points of the AVS-FE method and for the sake of simplicity, consider the case with homogeneous Dirichlet boundary conditions ($u|_{\partial \Omega_T} = 0$) which are enforced strongly in the trial space $\UUUT$.

-The weak formulation~\eqref{eq:weak_form} represents a DPG formulation as the test and trial spaces are of different regularity.
-However, the fact that the trial space consist of \emph{global} Hilbert spaces ensures the existence of the trace operators needed on each element as well as the continuity of the trial spaces.
-Thus, we can employ classical FE approximation functions consisting of $\SCZO$ polynomials for $u$ and, e.g, Raviart-Thomas polynomials for the flux $\qq$.
-In the following we review important key points of the AVS-FE method and present a general well-posedness result. \begin{rem} The kernel of the differential operator of the underlying transient convection-diffusion problem is trivial.
-Hence, the solution of the AVS-FE weak formulation~\eqref{eq:weak_form} is unique. \end{rem} A key point in the well posedness of the AVS-FE weak formulation is the existence of an equivalent norm on the trial space $\UUUT$.
+A key point in the well posedness of least-squares, AVS-FE and DPG weak formulations and FE discretizations is the existence and use of an equivalent norm on the trial space $\UUUT$.
 Since the kernel of $B(\cdot,\cdot)$ is trivial, we introduce the following \emph{energy norm} $\norm{\cdot}{\text{B}}: \UUUT\longrightarrow [0,\infty)$:

 As in the DPG method, the energy norm of $(u,\qq) \in \UUUT$ can be identified by functions $(p, \rr) \in \VV$ that are solutions of the following Riesz representation problem: